MinhSpaceX/MagentoDocker/README.md

 command/all_in_one
 ```

-## Run these commands to copy existing project of Magento:
+## Run this command to copy existing project of Magento:
 ```
 command/build_project
 ```